 Past Pomeranian Jobs

 As hard as it is to believe, in their past, Pomeranians were sled dogs.
 Their double coats made them ideal outdoor working dogs for the harsh northern environment.
 They would pull sleds and carts in the snow.
 Today, some Pom owners report that their pups are very happy to run alongside their sled on a snow day, and love to run around in the snow in general.
-These are just anecdotes, but it could be that their sled dog instincts still stand.
+These are just anecdotes, but it could be that their sled dog instincts are still intact.

 Farm Working Dogs